keirara04/20261R0136COSE47400/README.md

 Korean Sign Language (KSL) recognition is a critical accessibility problem — approximately 450 million people worldwide are deaf or hard of hearing, and KSL is distinct from other sign languages including ASL.
 Despite its importance, KSL is severely understudied in the deep learning literature, with very few publicly available datasets.

-This project addresses **isolated KSL word recognition** on the KSL-77 dataset using a systematic ablation study.
-We start from a naive CNN baseline that treats sign recognition as single-frame image classification, demonstrate its fundamental limitation (it cannot capture temporal motion), and progressively improve it using temporal modeling (CNN+LSTM), data augmentation, and transfer learning.
+This project addresses isolated KSL word recognition on the KSL-77 dataset through a systematic ablation study.
+We start from a naive CNN baseline that treats sign recognition as single-frame image classification, demonstrate its fundamental limitation (it cannot capture temporal motion), and progressively investigate temporal modeling (CNN+LSTM), data augmentation, and transfer learning.

 **Core argument:** KSL signs are movements, not static poses.
-A single-frame CNN achieves only 6.98% accuracy — barely above random chance (1.3%) — because two different signs can look identical in one frozen frame but differ entirely in how the hand moves over time.
-This motivates the LRCN (Long-term Recurrent Convolutional Network) architecture, which uses CNN to extract per-frame spatial features and LSTM to model the temporal sequence.
+A single-frame CNN achieves only 13.57% accuracy because two different signs can look identical in one frozen frame but differ entirely in how the hand moves over time.
+This motivates the LRCN architecture, which uses CNN to extract per-frame spatial features and LSTM to model the temporal sequence across 32 frames.

-**Reference benchmark:** Shin et al. (2023) CNN+Transformer hybrid — 89.00% on KSL-77.
+**Reference benchmark:** Shin et al. (2023) CNN+Transformer — 89.00% on KSL-77.

 ---